 Water

 Goats also require a steady supply of fresh, clean drinking water.
-They need plenty of hydration to remain in good health and can even break down certain water-dense foods, such as cucumbers, to get the water they need.
+They need plenty of hydration to remain healthy and can even break down certain water-dense foods, such as cucumbers, to get the needed water.

 There are plenty of other foods that you can give to goats.
 These include hay, grains, haylage, pasture grass, and hay cubes.
 Goats enjoy eating fruits and vegetables, including apples, pears, and carrots.